Heaven in the Dark

-Heaven in the Dark is a 2016 Hong Kong drama film directed by Steve Yuen and starring Jacky Cheung and Karena Lam.
+Heaven in the Dark is a 2016 Hong Kong drama film directed by Steve Yuen, starring Jacky Cheung and Karena Lam.
 The film is adapted from the play, French Kiss by Candace Chong.

 Plot

 After a drunken night out, well respected pastor Marco (Jacky Cheung) shares a kiss with Michelle (Karena Lam), a parishioner at his church who he had been growing close to.
 A seemly consensual kiss turns scandalise after Marco is accused of sexual harassment and a court case ensues.